Key2Consulting/PowerSync/README.md

     Write-Host "Hello Item $Input"
 }
 ```
-### A Note about Parallelism
-PowerSync provides several concurrent, state management constructs, like [State Variables](#state-variables) and [Stored Commands](#stored-commands).
-However, sometimes it's useful to use a native PowerShell variable like `$myVar = 123`.
-Since remote jobs are used for parallel execution, any PowerShell variable passed into the parallel activity must support PowerShell serialization (primitives, hashtables, ArrayLists).
-Otherwise, the data won't get marshalled across correctly and you'll get unexpected results.
-You may want to avoid using PowerShell classes altogether as these can be difficult to serialize (it's worth mentioning they also have notorious thread safety issues).
-Changes to remote objects during parallel execution will not affect the copy in the caller's process space.

-If state needs to be shared and made updatable, it is recommended to use State Variables or manage the state yourself outside PowerSync.
-You could use custom tables stored in the PowerSync Database Repository, another database entirely, or even a web service.

 ### Debugging Parallel Processes
 Debugging parallel execution in PowerShell is tricky.
 Enabling parallel execution disables breakpoints in most IDEs.
 You can leverage the PowerSync logs to help pinpoint the issue, but sometimes stepping through the code is the best and only option.
 When initially developing or debugging an issue, consider disabling parallel execution by temporarily removing the `-Parallel` switch.
 If the problem only occurs during parallel execution, the `WaitDebugger` switch will force each remote job to break in the debugger.
 Howevever, it will break within an internal PowerSync function so you'll need to step through until you reach your code.